Map of Europe - itinerary for a winter Eurotrip

 Road Trip

-The weekend before Christmas is when our real vacation starts… with a week-long road trip through Croatia and Slovenia!
-We’ll hop on an intercity bus to get from Munich to Slovenia’s capital, Ljubljana, where we’ll pick up a hire car for the drive south.
+The weekend before Christmas is when our real vacation started… with a week-long road trip through Croatia and Slovenia!
+We hopped on an intercity bus to get from Munich to Slovenia’s capital, Ljubljana, where we picked up a hire car for the drive south.

-I’ve planned a rough route from Ljubljana, looping down into Croatia to see Plitvice Lakes National Park (which is apparently much less crowded in the winter) and Rovinj on the Mediterranean coast.
-We’ll then head back up into Slovenia stopping in at Piran, Predjama Castle, and the spectacular Lake Bohinj.
+I planned a rough route from Ljubljana, looping down into Croatia to see Plitvice Lakes National Park (which is apparently much less crowded in the winter) and Rovinj on the Mediterranean coast.
+We then made our way back up into Slovenia stopping in at Piran, Predjama Castle, and the spectacular Lake Bohinj.

 Bled

-Somehow I managed to convince a few of our friends from America to hop on over to Slovenia for New Year, so we’re going to have a blast watching fireworks over the lake at midnight.
-We’ll be spending a week here, with most of our days on the slopes and our nights in a Slovenian-style Airbnb vacation home near the town centre.
-I also discovered that there is a sauna park at a nearby hotel, so that’s definitely high up on our list of activities!
+Somehow I managed to convince a few of our friends from America to hop on over to Slovenia for New Year, so we had a blast watching fireworks over the lake at midnight.
+We spent a week here, with most of our days on the slopes and our nights in a Slovenian-style vacation home near the town centre.

 Ljubljana, Slovenia